tristan-carter/Battle-Ships-py/README.md

-Battleships game I developed back in 2022 for a bit of fun.
+Battleships game I developed for a bit of fun.
+Developed in 2022.